rust-lang/rfcs/text/1615-cargo-platform-standards.md

 # Summary

-Improve Cargo's integration into the host operating system by using platform-specific paths for config files, temporary files and caches, so it interacts well with other tools on that platform.
+Improve Cargo's integration into the host operating system by using platform-specific paths for config files, cache files and executables, so it interacts well with other tools on that platform.

 # Motivation

 Currently, Cargo puts all its files in a directory named `.cargo` below the home directory of the user.
 Using this proposal, it would reuse existing standard directories of the host platform.
 This allows other tools oblivious to Cargo to function in the best way.

-Using standard directories is the best way to go unless there are concrete reasons for not doing so, otherwise Cargo just adds complexity to all systems that try to interoperate with it.
-Benefits
-include:
+Benefits include:

+* Using a `.cargo` directory is violating the recommendations/rules on most operating systems. _(Linux, Windows, macOS.
+Especially painful on Windows, where dotfiles are not hidden.)_
+* Putting caches in designated cache directories allows backup tools to ignore them. _(Linux, Windows, macOS.
+Example: Time Machine ignores the cache directory on macOS.)_
+* It makes it easier for users to manage, share and version-control their configuraton files, as configuration files from different applications end up in the same place, instead of being intermingled with cache files. _(Linux and macOS.)_
+* Cargo contributes to the slow cleanup of the `$HOME` directory by stopping to add its application-private clutter to it. _(Linux.)_
-* Using a standard directory for binary outputs can allow the user to execute Cargo-installed binaries without modifying their `PATH` variable.
-E.g. on Fedora this is apparantly already the case, in Debian there's a ticket to include it.
+* Using a standard directory for binary outputs can allow the user to execute Cargo-installed binaries without modifying their `PATH` variable. _(Linux)_
-* Putting caches in designated cache directories allows backup tools to ignore them.
-* Using a `.cargo` directory on Windows is not idiomatic at all, no programs for Windows would use such a directory.
-* Platform specific clean-up tools such as the Disk Cleanup Wizard work with Cargo (it wouldn't be very useful to try to modify the Wizard instead of Cargo to make this work).

 Solving this problem will likely also solve the same problem in Cargo-related tools such as `rustup` as their strategy is "do what Cargo does".

-There seems to prior art for this in pip, the Python package manager.
+This seems to be implemented in pip, the Python package manager, already.

 # Detailed design